-In newborns and in adults, isolation of the group B strep bacteria is necessary for a definitive diagnosis.
+In newborns and in adults, isolation of the GBS bacteria is necessary for a definitive diagnosis.
 Laboratory studies that isolate the organism from certain body fluids, such as blood, cerebrospinal fluid (CSF), and urine help establish the diagnosis.
+For screening of pregnant women, a swab of the vaginal and rectal area is obtained to screen for GBS infection at 35-37 weeks' gestation.
 Results of these tests can take a few days.
 A lumbar puncture (spinal tap) may need to be performed when meningitis is suspected.
 Imaging studies such as a chest X-ray may be ordered to evaluate whether pneumonia is present.

 Parenting and Pregnancy

 Get tips for baby and you.